-Opening a bank account can seem intimidating.
-Fortunately, most banks and credit unions follow a process similar to the one described below.
-Getting your account open is really just a matter of providing certain details and funding your account.
+Finding and opening a bank account can seem intimidating given the sheer number of options out there.
+Fortunately, most banks and credit unions follow a straightforward process similar to the one described below.
+Getting your account open is just a matter of picking a bank, providing certain details, and funding your account.
 Once the formalities are done, you can start using your account—and save time and money.
-Use the checklist below as a roadmap.
-You’ll know what steps you need to take, and you’ll get tips to help you complete each step.

 Choose a Bank or Credit Union

-You might already know where you want to bank.
+You might already know where you want to bank even if you don't know how to open an account there.
 If not, shop around.
-Start by finding the best match for your immediate need (a checking account, for example).
-As you compare institutions, be especially mindful of fees that can eat into your savings.
+Start by finding the best match for your immediate need (a checking account or savings account, for example).
+As you compare institutions, be mindful of account usage restrictions and fees that can eat into your savings.

-- Banks, including community banks and big banks: These might be well-known brands in your local community (or nationwide), and they offer most of the basic services you need.
+- Banks, including community banks and big banks: These might be well-known brands in your local community (or nationwide).
+They offer most of the basic services you need.
 Local and regional banks tend to have more friendly fee structures, but it may be possible to get fees waived at big banks.

 - Credit unions: A credit union is a customer-owned financial institution that provides many of the same services and products that banks provide.
-These organizations often have competitive rates because they aren’t necessarily trying to maximize profits.
+If you join one of these not-for-profit institutions, you'll often enjoy competitive rates because they're not necessarily trying to maximize profits.
 But that’s not always the case—so review fee schedules carefully.
-Learn more about credit unions and how you can join one.

-- Online banks and credit unions: Some institutions operate entirely online.
+- Online banks and credit unions: These institutions operate entirely online.
 There’s no branch to visit (or pay for), and you’ll handle most service requests yourself.
-If you’re comfortable with your computer or mobile device—and most basic banking transactions—an online bank can help you earn higher interest rates on savings and get free checking.
-That said, you don’t have to pick just one type of bank — it’s wise to open an online bank account and keep your brick-and-mortar bank.
+If you’re comfortable with your computer or mobile device—and performing basic banking transactions—an online bank can help you reduce your fees, earn higher interest rates on savings accounts, and even get free checking.

 Visit the Bank Branch or Website

 The easiest way to open an account is to visit the institution’s website.
-Search for the bank on Google, or visit the website listed on the bank's marketing materials (be careful when you type in the web address—impostor sites with similar names may exist).
+Search for the bank online, or visit the website listed on the bank's marketing materials (be careful when you type in the web address—impostor sites with similar names may exist).

 The advantage of opening accounts online is that you can do it at any time, from anywhere.
-However, if you're only comfortable opening accounts in person you can simply show up at the branch during business hours.
-Before you leave the house, be sure to have the following items ready:
+But if you're only comfortable opening accounts in person, show up at the branch during business hours.
+Before you leave the house, have the following items ready:

-- Identification (government-issued ID like a driver’s license, passport, military ID)
+- Your government-issued ID (such as a driver’s license, passport, or military ID)

 - Your physical and mailing address